Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 Use the `remove` method of `ChatThreadClient` to remove a participant from a thread.

 - `participant` is identifier of the participant to remove.
-If you have a `Participant` object you can access the identifier through the `id` property.
+If you have a `ChatParticipant` object you can access the identifier through the `id` property.

 ```swift
 chatThreadClient.remove(participant: identifer) { result, _ in